Exercise Science and Health Promotion Databases

 SportDiscus with Full Text

-Providing full-text extensive coverage in the areas of fitness, health, and sport studies, this database is an essential tool for health professionals, researchers, and students.
+Providing full-text extensive coverage in the areas of fitness, health, and sports studies, this database is an essential tool for health professionals, researchers, and students.

 Exercise Science and Health Promotion Reference e-Books